igor-bzovsky/BaseTypes.NET/README.md

 # BaseTypes.NET

-BaseTypes.NET is a small but useful library containing fundamental types for object-oriented and domain-driven design (DDD).
+BaseTypes.NET is a small but useful library containing fundamental types for object-oriented programming and domain-driven design (DDD).

 ## 📌 Available Types:
-- `Entity<TId>` – A base class for entities with a unique identifier.
+- `Entity<TId>` – A base class for entities that have a unique identity throughout their lifecycle.
+Entities are distinguished by their identifier (`Id`), even if their properties change.
+They are commonly used to model real-world objects in domain-driven design (DDD).
-- `ValueObject` – A value object class without an identifier.
+- `ValueObject` – A base class for objects that do not have an identity but are defined by their attributes.
+Two `ValueObject` instances are considered equal if all their attributes match.
+They are immutable and useful for modeling concepts like monetary amounts, dates, or measurement units.
-- `Enumeration` – A base class for representing strongly-typed enumerations.
+- `Enumeration` – A base class for representing named instances with assigned values, providing an alternative to traditional enums.
-- `Unit` – A type representing an absence of a meaningful result, often used in functional programming.
+- `Unit` – A type representing an absence of a meaningful result, often used in functional programming to indicate the completion of a task without returning a value.
-- `Error` – A structured representation of an error.
+- `Error` – A structured representation of an error, encapsulating an error code and message to provide more meaningful failure handling.

 ## 🔍 Entity vs. ValueObject
 ### **Entity<TId>**